 Faculty: 1,173 full-time faculty (85% holding advanced degrees) plus 100 visiting professors and 96 full-time foreign faculty members

-In accordance with its mission, Guangdong University of Foreign Studies actively conducts academic and cultural exchanges with many overseas institutions.
-It has formal cooperative relationships with more than 210 universities, academic or cultural institutions in over 30 countries or regions.
-The University has co-established three Confucius Institutes overseas at Sapporo University, Japan, Ural State University, Russia and Universidad Catolica de Santa Maria, Peru.
+Guangdong University of Foreign Studies attaches great importance to, and actively conducts, academic and cultural exchanges with overseas institutions.
+To date, it has established cooperative ties with more than 210 universities, academic or cultural institutions in more than 30 countries or regions.
+In addition, the University has co-established three Confucius Institutes overseas at Sapporo University, Japan, Ural State University, Russia and Universidad Catolica de Santa Maria, Peru.

-We seek innovative teachers who are native English speakers and preferably have some experience in second language education.
-We value people with research skills.
+We seek innovative teachers who are fluent English speakers and preferably have some experience in second language education.
 The first term of appointment is one year.
 Continuing employment is likely and is by mutual agreement.
 New appointees begin in August or February of each year.